emerge-lang/compiler/roadmap.md

 32. extend OO model
     1. class extends class will not be a thing! composition all the way.
 Probably needs some boilerplate-reduction tools, like Kotlins `by`, but more powerful
+    2. add accessor-based member variables to interfaces
-    2. review the vtable approach: does looking for a prefix suffice to keep them small?
+    3. review the vtable approach: does looking for a prefix suffice to keep them small?
         * idea 1: put 1s into the bitwise hashes at different, non-harmonic frequencies to generate hard-to-clash patterns
             * maybe adding phase-shift helps even more
             * e.g. '10101010101010...', '100100100100100100', '1000100010001000'